 \section{Abstract}

-In the real world, mutations of genetic sequences are often accompanied by their recombinations.
-Such joint phenomena are modeled by phylogenetic networks.
-These networks are typically generated or reconstructed from coalescent processes that may arise from optimal merging or fitting together a given set of phylogenetic trees.
-Nakhleh formulated the phylogenetic network reconstruction problem (PNRP) as follows: Given a family of phylogenetic trees over a common set of taxa, is there a unique minimal phylogenetic network whose set of spanning trees contains the family?
-There are different answers to PNRP, since there are different ways to define what a “minimal network” is (based on different optimization criteria).
+Mutations of genetic sequences are often accompanied by their recombinations, known as phylogenetic networks.
+These networks are typically reconstructed from coalescent processes that may arise from optimal merging or fitting together a given set of phylogenetic trees.
+Nakhleh formulated the phylogenetic network reconstruction problem (PNRP): Given a family of phylogenetic trees over a common set of taxa, is there a unique minimal phylogenetic network whose set of spanning trees contains the family?

-Inspired by ideas from topological data analysis (TDA) (i.e. filtered simplicial complexes), we devise certain lattice-diagram models for the visualization of phylogenetic networks and of filtrations, called the \emph{cliquegram} and the \emph{facegram}, respectively, both generalizing the dendrogram (filtered partition) model of phylogenetic tree ultrametrics.
-Both of these lattice-models allow us to solve the PNRP in a mathematically rigorous way and in a way that is free of choosing optimization criteria.
-The solution to the phylogenetic network and phylogenetic filtration reconstruction process is obtained simply by taking the join operation of the dendrograms on the lattice of cliquegrams, and on the lattice of facegrams, respectively.
-Furthermore, we show that computing the join-facegram from a given set of dendrograms is polynomial in the size and the number of the input trees.
+Inspired by ideas from topological data analysis (TDA), we devise lattice-diagram models for phylogenetic networks and filtrations, the cliquegram and the facegram, both generalizing the dendrogram (filtered partition) model of phylogenetic trees.
+Both models allow us to solve the PNRP rigorously.
+The solutions are obtained by taking the join of the dendrograms on the lattice of cliquegrams or facegrams.
+Furthermore, computing the join-facegram is polynomial in the size and number of the input trees.

-Cliquegrams and facegrams can be difficult to work with when the number of taxa is very large.
-Thus, we propose a topological invariant of facegrams (and thus of filtrations too), called the mergegram, by extending a construction by Elkin and Kurlin defined on dendrograms.
-In particular, we show that the mergegram is invariant of weak equivalences of filtrations (a stronger form of homotopy equivalence) which, in turn, implies that it is a 1-Lipschitz stable invariant with respect to M\'emoli's tripod distance.~The mergegram, can be used as a computable proxy for phylogenetic networks and also, more broadly, for filtrations of datasets, which might also be of interest to TDA.
-In this work, we provide Python implementations of the introduced concepts.
-To illustrate the utility of those new TDA-tools to phylogenetics, we provide experiments with artificial datasets, and also with a benchmark biological dataset.
+Cliquegrams and facegrams can be challenging to work with when the number of taxa is large.
+We propose a topological invariant of facegrams and filtrations, called the mergegram, by extending a construction by Elkin and Kurlin defined on dendrograms.
+We show that the mergegram is invariant of weak equivalences of filtrations which, in turn, implies that it is a 1-Lipschitz stable invariant with respect to M\'emoli's tripod distance.
+The mergegram, can be used as a computable proxy for phylogenetic networks and filtrations of datasets.
+We illustrate the utility of these new TDA-concepts to phylogenetics, by performing experiments with artificial and biological data.